glueops-rip/glueops-dev-old/docs/hello-world.md

 :::

 6. Save and commit your changes to the deployment repository.

-## Step 6: Add a Simple HTML "Hello World" Code
+## Add a Simple HTML "Hello World" Code

 Go back to your application repository and edit the `index.html` file.
 Add a simple "Hello World" HTML code, like this: